Home Books Training Newsletter Resources

 1.2.3 Use a Strong Key Exchange

 For key exchange to be secure, ECDHE and DHE have to be used with secure parameters.
 For ECDHE, the parameters are called named curves and only two are practical: X25519 and P-256 (also known as sec256r1).
 For DHE (if using), ensure the parameters provide 2,048 bits of security.
-Some server software provides secure DHE parameters out of the box; with others, you'll have to provide your own.
+Some server applications provide secure DHE parameters out of the box; with others, you'll have to provide your own.

 < Prev